Yes, International Members are required to have certified staff.

 NADCA Regular member companies who fulfill all requirements of membership have the right to use the NADCA logo in advertising and promotional materials.
 The rules and regulations regarding proper use of the NADCA logo are located in the Members Area of the Web site.
 You will receive the login and password to the Members Area once all membership requirements are fulfilled.

 Each Regular Member company must have at least one full-time Air Systems Cleaning Specialist (ASCS) certified technician on staff.

-Regular Membership requirements must be met within one year of application submission.
-Companies which have not fulfilled their membership requirements in 12 months from the time of application will forfeit their application fees and dues.
+Regular Membership requirements must be met within six months of application submission.
+Companies which have not fulfilled their membership requirements in 6 months from the time of application will forfeit their application fees and dues.

 NADCA membership does not require a license for HVAC cleaning, however, we strongly recommend that you contact your state licensing agency to learn what licenses if any are required, so you are compliant with your state’s requirements.
 Following are some states which do require an HVAC contractor’s license, mechanical contractor’s license, sheet metal license, or other specialty license in order for a firm to access and clean HVAC systems.

 California (916) 255-3900

 Regular membership companies must have at least one full-time Air Systems Cleaning Specialist (ASCS) certified technician on staff, and at least $500,000.00 in general liability insurance.
 NADCA asks that it be named a certificate holder with your insurance company.